 Comfort your baby during feedings.
 If your baby is showing signs of distress during feeding times, skin-to-skin care can help her feel more comfortable, reinforcing her sense of security and aiding her transition to suckling.

 Engage in tummy-to-tummy time.
 Babies are supposed to have some time each day on their tummy so they don’t develop a flat spot on the back of their head from lying on their back during sleeping hours, and so their neck muscles will become stronger.
 But “tummy time” doesn’t have to be on the floor—it can be on you!
 Undress your baby to his diaper, take your shirt off, and place him on your chest.
-Keep one hand on him for stability, and drape a light blanket across his back for warmth.
+Keep one hand on him for stability and drape a light blanket across his back for warmth.

 Read together.
 Babies love to hear the soothing tones of their parents’ voices and respond with rapt attention when spoken to in typical “parentese," which is a type of speech where an adult speaks to a child in an exaggerated and repetitive way, often times in a sing-song or musical voice.
 Take advantage of the time spent together reading to fit in a little more soothing skin-to-skin contact.
+It might have benefits for future language development, too.

 Practice infant massage.
 Skin-to-skin contact isn’t relegated to only a mother’s or father’s chest.
 Babies can receive enormous benefits from other forms of skin-to-skin touch, including infant massage.
 There are many approaches to massaging a baby, but this practice is most soothing and most beneficial when it’s used as a predictable part of the baby’s daily routine.
 (You can get tips on how to massage your baby here.)